San Antonio Burn Injury Lawyer

 To bring a successful burn injury claim, you will need to establish several elements:

-- Breach of the Duty of Care: You will also need to prove that the party that owed you a duty of care failed to uphold it.
+- Breach of the duty of care: You will also need to prove that the party that owed you a duty of care failed to uphold it.
 In other words, you must show that the other person or party breached the duty of care by acting negligently or wrongfully or by default.

-- Injuries and Damages: To bring a claim for damages, you must prove that you did, in fact, suffer damages.
+- Injuries and damages: To bring a claim for damages, you must prove that you did, in fact, suffer damages.
 Typically, damages in a burn injury claim are extensive and may include things like current and future medical expenses, current and future lost wages, and current and future pain and suffering.

 - Causation: Lastly, you will need to prove that the other person or party’s breach of the duty of care was the proximate cause of your injuries and/or damages.
-In other words, you have to show that, had the other person or party not breached the duty of care, you would not have been harmed.
+In other words, you must show that, had the other person or party not breached the duty of care, you would not have been harmed.